Madhusudhan0125/Lemmings-Game/README.md

 ## Overview

-This project implements the core logic of the **Lemmings Game** in Verilog.
+This project implements the core logic of the **Lemmings Game** in System Verilog.
 Lemmings are little characters that can walk, dig, fall, and sometimes splat based on the conditions in their environment.
 The code provided models a basic state machine that handles their movement and behavior, including walking, falling, digging, and splatting when falling from a height that is too great.

 The game logic is organized into various states that manage how a lemming reacts to the environment, whether it's walking left or right, falling, digging, or reaching its demise by splatting.